codeconscious/ccvtac/README.md

   # Delay between video downloads for playlists and channels.
   "sleepSecondsBetweenDownloads": 10,

-  # Delay between batches (i.e., each URL entered)
+  # Delay between batches (i.e., each URL entered).
   "sleepSecondsBetweenBatches": 20,

-  # Use `false` for quiet mode.
+  # Whether output should be verbose (true) or quiet (false).
   "verboseOutput": true,

-  # Is embedding video thumbnails into audio files enabled?
+  # Should video thumbnails be embedded into file tags?
   "embedImages": true,

   # Channel names for which the video thumbnail should